torvalds/linux/Documentation/networking/netif-msg.rst

  to understand the history and evolution in order to understand current practice and relate it to older driver source code.

- From the beginning of Linux, each network device driver has had a local integer variable that controls the debug message level.
+ From the beginning of GNU/Linux, each network device driver has had a local integer variable that controls the debug message level.
 The message level ranged from 0 to 7, and monotonically increased in verbosity.